GDevelop: Behaviors

 Behaviors allow for advanced combinations of pre-built functions and events to add logic like physics-based movement, pathfinding, acting as a platform or platform character game, allowing to move the object with the mouse or touch, transitions, etc. Behaviors can be added to game objects, and the same object can have several behaviors.
 Behaviors can also be created through the Event system, enabling users to extend the existing set of behaviors without writing code.
 The AI assistant can use these behaviors to construct gameplay elements or portions of games based on user-defined prompts.

-Built-In Asset Store

-GDevelop has a built-in Asset Store that is host to hundreds of thousands of both free and paid assets.
-These can easily be inserted into a GDevelop project with a few clicks within the editor interface.

-Easy content pipeline

-All game content including character art, backgrounds, text, etc., can be added directly through a point-and-click interface in the editor.
-Some example content types are Sprites, Tiled Sprites, 9-Patch (Panel) Sprites, Text Objects, Text Objects with BBText support, Shape Painters, and more.
-Music and Sounds can be imported directly into the events that utilize them.

 Other features

 GDevelop has Web, Local and Mobile clients.
 The web client allowing for game development directly through the browser and saving to a cloud storage solution.
 Both Web and Local versions share the majority of their feature-set.
 The mobile version has a more limited feature set to comply with Google Play Store and Apple App Store regulations.
 A non-exhaustive feature-set available to clients include: